 The investment company previously backed Featurespace, a UK organisation that focuses on adaptive behavioural analytics to help filter out fraud and provide important marketing intelligence.

 “The financing will help us apply our own business model to Darktrace while framing its technology into something that works from a commercial perspective,” says Invoke’s Vanessa Colomar, also noting that, following the deal, Sir Jonathan Evans, the former director-general of MI5, had joined Darktrace’s board of directors.

-“We will definitely back any M&A strategy or other growth development project that the company may have.
+“We will definitely back any M&A strategy or other growth development project that the company

 “A lot of companies out there say they are so-called ‘next-generation’, but they basically still use rules-based systems in one way or another,” Colomar adds.
 “The difference is that Darktrace provides an ‘immune system’ for the organisation from the start.”